mattvenn/megadrawbz/firmware/log.md

 ## Thu Jan  7 16:55:43 GMT 2016

+TODO
+doesn't stop spraying at end!

 pid tuning:

     ./control.py  --setpid 1.5,0,0

 found errors with not converting string lengtsh to x y on premove - fixed

+TODO
 convert_svg not clear, needs to be converted to python with arguments for width:
-TODO

 got this when converting an unflattened circle: